uptane/deployment-considerations/customizations.md

 In choosing whether to send dynamic directions through the custom field of the Targets metadata from either the Director or the Image repository, one needs to consider how security-sensitive the receiving ECU may be.

 Using the Director repository to encode dynamic directions provides more flexibility, as directions can be made or changed on demand.
 But, there is a significant trade off in terms of security.
 Should the Directory repository be compromised, attackers would have this same power.
 This has important ramifications for ECUs that perform partial, or even full, verification.
 On the other hand, using the Image repository provides the opposite tradeoff.
-Dynamic directions are more secure, but there is now less flexibility to make changes or set dynamic directions.
+Dynamic directions are more secure, but offer less flexibility to make changes.

 It is important to consider this tradeoff when deciding how to send dynamic directions.
 If the ECU is security critical, these directions should be sent using the custom field of Targets metadata and stored on the Image repository.
 In any case, using either repository should not result in significant bandwidth costs for ECUs, as ECUs that perform partial verification should continue to receive only directions for itself from the Director repository.